COVID-19 FAQ for USC Viterbi Researchers

 A: Viterbi is following university guidelines which requires a phased reopening of research.
-As part of this we are moving into a phase where we will achieve around 10% of our total occupancy.
-This is called Phase 2a by the University.
+As part of this we are moving into a phase where we will achieve a certain percentage of our total capacity.
 The de-densification in this phase will be achieved by ensuring 10’ physical distancing among researchers.
-In addition, computational and theoretical research will remain mostly off campus and experimental research will be at 30% occupancy.
+In addition, computational and theoretical research will be at 20% occupancy and experimental research will be at 50% occupancy.
 Details of all the planned phases can be found here.

 Q: How do I know that I am supposed to return to on-campus research?